-^{}Middle Grades Certification Extension requires a 2.50 GPA in Science content courses and successful completion of EDTP 609 and 620, and passing scores on the required PRAXIS II examination.
+^{}Middle Grades Certification Extension requires a 2.50 GPA in Science content courses and successful completion of EDTP 609 and 620, middle grades field experience, and passing scores on the required PRAXIS Middle Grades Science examination.

-B- or better in EDTP 450, 452, and 477; 2.75 overall GPA; program course work with 3.0 cumulative GPA and satisfactory work sample.
+B- or better in EDTP 450, 452, and 477; 2.75 overall GPA; All program (ED) courses with 3.0 cumulative GPA; Satisfactory work sample.

-Passing scores on required PRAXIS exams; satisfactory Dispositions Assessment.
+Satisfactory Dispositions Assessment; Passing scores on required PRAXIS exams.

-Early Elementary Education (Certification grades P-5) with Track in Social Studies (BSR)
+Early Elementary Education (Certification grades P-5) with Track in Social Studies (BS)

-This program was approved for students entering the university in the Summer 2016 - Spring 2017 catalog year.
+This program was approved for students entering the university in the Summer 2017 - Spring 2018 catalog year.
 For more information about catalog year, go to Catalog Year Information.